34 Valentine's Day Decor Ideas That Will Give You Major Heart Eyes

+A wreath covered with paper curls bursts with the color and spirit of Valentine's Day.
+Lovely over a mantel or on a door, this wreath is easy to construct.
 Tightly wrap 1x6-inch strips of patterned paper around a pencil to curl.
 Glue the end of each curl into a loop.
 Hot-glue the paper to an 8-inch foam wreath form.
 Repeat until the form is covered.
-Lightly brush liquid adhesive over the paper curls, and sprinkle with glitter.
+Lightly brush liquid adhesive over the paper curls and sprinkle with glitter.
 Print a Valentine's Day sentiment on patterned paper, back it with a felt circle, and add a white stick for a paper lollipop embellishment.

 Modern Valentine's Day Artwork

 Personalize these cute Valentine's Day crafts for shelves and nooks.
 To craft the collage, cut out repeating shapes from fabric (we used birds and hearts in various sizes) and use spray adhesive to mount on white cardstock; frame.
 For more advanced crafters, design a work of Valentine's Day art.
 Pencil a design on a store-bought canvas, then sew over your drawing using a thick needle (we used a backstitch).